THEWHITEBOY503/ConnMudaeClone/README.md

 # ConnMudaeClone

-I'm sitting out to make a bot similar to the function of Mudae, as requested by a friend.
+I'm setting out to make a bot similar to the function of Mudae, as requested by a friend.
 This repo will serve to display the code progress.

 # Progress